Black Diamond Moji Review

-The Black Diamond Moji outshines some of its compact competitors like the Suaoki LED.
+The Black Diamond Moji outshines some of its compact competitors.
 It's bright for its small size and very easy to use.
-It's not going to knock your socks off if you're trying to light a large space, but it's a nice choice for tent time reading or cards.
+It's not going to knock your socks off if you're trying to light a large space, but it's a nice choice for tent time reading or playing cards with a friend.

-The Moji is not nearly as bright as some other lanterns that we tested, but we were still able to do most everything we needed to.
-Its lowest setting has a shine radius of about 6 feet, while its brightest setting illuminated the corners of 15' x 25' room.
+At 100 lumens, the Moji is not nearly as bright as some other lanterns that we tested, but we were still able to do most everything we needed to.
+Its lowest setting has a shine radius of about 18 feet, while its brightest setting reached the corners of a 15' x 25' room.
 We preferred to use it in our tent at night to play cards and read.

-We liked the light quality of the Moji more than the MPOWERD Luci Outdoor 2.0.
+We like the light quality of the Moji more than other lights with blue/white LEDs.
 It's a little warmer, and the opaque plastic cover diffuses it a little better.
 This lantern also has a light 'memory', meaning that if you turn it off and turn it on again, it will remain at the same brightness until you dim or brighten it.

 Ease of Use

-At 4.3 ounces (with batteries!), it just edges out the MPOWERD Luci Outdoor 2.0 as the lightest lantern in our review.
-It's 2 ¼" inches in height, with a diameter of 2 ¾" inches, also making it the most compact lantern we tested.
+At 4.3 ounces (with batteries!), it's one of the most compact lights in this review.
+It's 2 ¼ inches in height, with a diameter of 2 ¾ inches, also making it one of the most compact lanterns we tested.
 We love that it fits in the palm of a hand, so it can easily stand in for a flashlight in a pinch.

 The Moji continues what we have come to expect from the Black Diamond line.
-Though we would definitely opt for something like the Coleman Northstar if you are looking for a single campsite lantern, we really have no major complaints.
+Though we would definitely opt for something larger and more powerful if you are looking for a single campsite lantern, we really have no major complaints.
 In the Moji, you get a compact, lightweight, bright-enough lantern.

 — Ben Applebaum-Bauch